daira/pluto-eris/README.md

 * Ep' : y<sup>2</sup> = x<sup>3</sup> + (z + 3) over GF(p<sup>2</sup>) of
   order q·(2·p - q), called Triton.

+(This definition of Triton has not been finalized and is subject to change.)

 ## Security and engineering properties